alexsandroocanha/FastApi-Service/README.md

 > This repository contains a **FastAPI microservice**, transformed into a **Docker image** and integrated with a GitHub Actions workflow.

 ## Structure Repository
-Este projeto é dividido em 2 repositórios:
+Is this project and divided into 2 repositories:
-1. **Aplicação & CI/CD (este repo)**
+1. **Aplication & CI/CD**
-     * Contém o código da API (FastAPI), Dockerfile e o workflow do GitHub Actions para buildar e publicar a imagem no Docker Hub (ou outro registry).
+     * It contains  the FastAPI code, Dockerfile and GitHub Actions workflow.

 >```
 >├─ .github/workflows/deploy.yml